Posted January 24, 2014Tweet

 The average conforming mortgage rate in December was 4.46 percent for buyers willing to pay discount points -- a 1.11 percentage point from December 2012.
 Home buyers paid approximately $64 more per month per $100,000 borrowed as compared to the year prior.

 Changes in FHA, VA and USDA mortgage rates were similarly large.
 Yet, total home sales increased nationwide.
-Rising mortgage rates may not be as bad for housing as Wall Street analysts have loudly declared.
+Today's mortgage rates -- which are rising -- may not be as bad for housing as Wall Street analysts loudly declared earlier this year.